The Recharge Glossary defines common terms used within the Recharge app, ecommerce platforms, and the ecommerce industry.

 Active customer - Recharge customers with at least one active subscription on file.

 API - Stands for application programming interface.
-It is a set of protocols allowing the creation of applications that access the features or data of an operating system, application, or other service.
-Learn more about the ReCharge API.
+It is a set of protocols allowing the creation of applications that access the features or data of an operating system, application, or another service.
+Learn more about the Recharge API.

 Attrition rate - The annual percentage rate at which customers stop subscribing to your service.
 This term is particularly relevant for subscriber-based services.